ufal/npfl139/exam/questions.md

   steps you perform when you reach a leaf during the tree search.
 [5]

 - How are the actions selected in AlphaZero self-play?
 [5]

+#### Questions@:, Lecture 12 Questions
+- Describe the three components of a MuZero model including their exact inputs and outputs, and show how they are used to traverse the MCTS tree.
+[10]

+- Describe the MCTS in MuZero – action selection (including the exact action-values used), how are the three components of a MuZero model used during the tree traversal and leaf evaluation, and the updates during the backup phase.
+[10]

+- Assuming we already have a filled replay buffer, describe the MuZero training – the losses and the target values used in them (make sure to mention where all the values come from, whether from the replay buffer or how are they computed).
+[10]

+- In AlphaZero, define the empirical visit count distribution generated by the AlphaZero action selection.
+Then define the distribution
+  $\bar{\boldsymbol\pi}$ which the visit count distribution converges to;
+  write both the objective the $\bar{\boldsymbol\pi}$ minimizes, and also the resulting solution.
+[10]

+- Describe the Gumbel-Max trick, i.e., write down how to perform sampling from a categorical distribution using an $\operatorname{argmax}$, including the procedure for sampling from the $\operatorname{Gumbel}(0, 1)$ distribution.
+  [5]

+- Describe the Gumbel-Top-k trick, i.e., write down how to sample top $n$ actions from a categorical distribution when given its logits and suitable Gumbel noise.
+[5]

+- In GumbelZero, assuming $n$ actions are sampled using the Gumbel-Top-k trick, write down how to select an action $A_{n+1}$ so that choosing this action is a policy improvement (i.e., that it has greater or equal expected reward than the original policy), and prove it.
+[10]